roocs/rook/Rook_WPS_ESGF2_talk_draft.md

     Average --> Result["Regional time series"]
 ```

+**Woodpecker prepares the data.
+Rook operates on it.**

 <!-- 1:00.
 Rook exposes the processing API; clisops provides the main data
 operations.
-Mention Woodpecker by name and purpose so that people recognize it.
-Do not explain its internal architecture. -->
+Woodpecker discovers and applies maintained dataset fixes through
+its core and independent plugins.
+Keep its internal architecture for the
+separate Woodpecker talk. -->

 ---

-## 3. Rook in the Copernicus CDS today
+# 3. Rook in the Copernicus CDS today

 **Operational today**